-OpenWebRX is a relatively new software application specifically for listening to On-Line SDRs using a web browser.
+OpenWebRX is a software application specifically for listening to On-Line SDRs using a web browser.
 It is a web based server and interface for remotely accessing RTL-SDRs and SDRPlay's.
 The software was written by Andras Retzler, an open source enthusiast, engineer, and radio amateur.
 He wrote OpenWebRX for his Bachelor's degree in electronic engineering for his thesis.
 Andras published his thesis for all to read.
 You can download it here.
 It's very good!

 The first time I saw this application, I was really impressed.
 So I contacted Andras to get me started using my RTL-SDR dongle and my NooElec Ham-It-Up converter to serve 40 meters (or any band I configure) over the internet using a RaspBerry Pi 3.
 I was able to come up with the following webpage by following Andras's instructions:

 Sadly, I have decided to discontinue serving my RTL-SDR on OpenWebRX.
 It was a great run for about 4 years.
 I have moved the RTL-SDR to my WebSDR site so I can serve up three bands simultaneously.
 Trying to minimize the number of Raspberry PI's I have running all at the same time and redeploy them for other projects.

 There are so many other SDR's available from SDR.hu.
 There are well over 90 available SDR's!
 Unfortunately, Andras has finished all of his development work on OpenWebRX.
 He worked on it for over 6 years and is pursuing other projects.

 If you are interested in sharing your SDR receiver so that others can listen in from all over the world, you can go to OpenWebRX to get the instructions.
 I also listed them below.
 They are from Andras's blog page.
 This is what I followed to set up my server on my Raspberry Pi.
 Linux commands are in Blue.